naveenjoy/networking-vpp/docs/networking-vpp-arch.md

 3)	Install QEMU emulator patches with vhost-user support if necessary.
 We have tested this driver on Ubuntu 16.04 LTS, which ships with the QEMU emulator version 2.5.0 that has the required vhost-user support.

 4)	Enable QEMU guest memory allocation with hugepages by setting the hw:mem_page_size extra specification in the flavor.
-To allocate 2048 byte hugepages for guests on flavor m1.small use:
+To allocate 2048MB hugepages for guests on flavor m1.small use:

      nova flavor-key m1.small set hw:mem_page_size=2048